-In 1914, Hull’s bid to renew its licence was made conditional on it purchasing the National Telephone network infrastructure for £192,423 (the equivalent to over £15m in today’s prices).
+In 1914, Hull’s bid to renew its licence was made conditional on it purchasing the National Telephone network infrastructure for £192,423 (equivalent to over £15m in today’s prices).
 This was approved, which secured the future of the service.

-Following privatisation in 1999 Kingston Communications remains the only locally operated telephone company in the UK, hence the distinctive cream coloured phone boxes in the city (they also don’t feature the crown like their red counterparts).
+Following privatisation in 1999, Kingston Communications (now KCOM) remains the only locally operated telephone company in the UK, hence the distinctive cream coloured phone boxes in the city (they also don’t feature the crown like their red counterparts).

 Using Telephone Directories for research